Home » Why Are Tortoises So Slow?

 Turtles are faster in the water than on land, so they must reach the water to escape if they need to flee from predators.

 Tortoises have stronger shells than turtles.
-Turtles can’t hide and protect themselves from danger as well as tortoises, so they must be able to run from danger.
+Turtles can’t hide and protect themselves from danger, as well as tortoises, so they must be able to run from danger.

 Turtles also weigh less than tortoises; they have a smoother, more streamlined physiology, making swimming easier.
 Because their shells and legs are less heavy, they walk and run faster than tortoises, which carry too much body mass to be sprinters.